BertilBraun/Kleinanzeigen-Scraper/README.md

 ```

 After you have implemented the scraper class, you need to add the scraper to the `ALL_SCRAPERS` list in the `src/__main__.py` file.
 That's it!

+## Future work

+- Add other websites to scrape
+  - [ ] Facebook Marketplace
+- [ ] More fine-grained search on Kleinanzeigen.
+Only search for sails, masts etc. instead of windsurfing sails, windsurfing masts - Let GPT filter out only windsurfing related stuff